This article is a comparison of linseed and tung oils:

 How Long Does Linseed Take to Cure?

-Tung oil has milder offgassing compared to polymerized linseed in my assessment at first, but at the end of the 30 days, tung had a stronger odor remaining.
+Tung oil has milder odor compared to polymerized linseed in my assessment at first, but at the end of the 30 days, Tung had a stronger odor remaining.

-Rubio Monocoat (modified linseed with driers), was the exception, it was far less pungent than either polymerized linseed or Tung Oil.
+Rubio Monocoat (modified linseed with driers) was far less pungent than either polymerized Linseed oil or Tung oil when cured (to my perception).

 Surfaces to Seal with Linseed Oil

-Linseed oil is mainly used to seal wood.
-It should not be used on marble or granite.
+Linseed oil is mainly used to seal wood, though can be used to seal other porous surfaces.

 Is Linseed Oil Mold-Prone?